The Transformers: The Movie: Plot

-The other Autobots land on the Planet of Junk, and they decide to use the junk to repair the ship until Galvatron and his forces arrive.
-Ultra Magnus secures the remaining Autobots but fails to release the power of the Matrix.
+The other Autobots land on the Planet of Junk, where they decide to use the junk to repair the ship.
+Realizing the Matrix still exists, Galvatron and his forces arrive; Ultra Magnus secures the remaining Autobots but fails to release the power of the Matrix.
 He is destroyed by Galvatron, who seizes the Matrix, which he intends to use to control Unicron.
 The Autobots find Ultra Magnus' body and are attacked by the native Junkions led by Wreck-Gar, who had hidden when Galvatron arrived with his forces.

-The arriving Autobots from Quintesson led by Hot Rod befriend Wreck-Gar and the Junkions, who in return rebuild Ultra Magnus.
+The arriving Autobots from Quintessa, led by Hot Rod, befriend Wreck-Gar and the Junkions, who in return rebuild Ultra Magnus.
 Realizing Galvatron now has the Matrix, the Autobots and the Junkions fly to Cybertron.
 Galvatron attempts to threaten Unicron, but like Ultra Magnus, cannot activate the Matrix.
 In response, Unicron transforms into a colossal robot and begins to dismember Cybertron.
 When Galvatron attacks him, Unicron swallows him and the Matrix whole.

 The Autobots arrive at the scene while Unicron continues to battle Decepticons, Junkions, and other defenders of Cybertron.
 Hot Rod's ship is damaged and he and his group of Autobots crash into Unicron's left eye.
-Daniel saves his father from Unicron's digestive system, and the group rescues several Autobots.
+Daniel finds his father in Unicron's digestive system and saves him and the other swallowed Autobots.
 Galvatron attempts to ally with Hot Rod, but Unicron forces him to attack.
-Hot Rod is almost killed but recovers and activates the Matrix, becoming Rodimus Prime, the new Autobot leader.
+During the fight, Hot Rod reaches out and activates the Matrix, becoming Rodimus Prime, the new Autobot leader.
 Rodimus tosses Galvatron into space and uses the Matrix's power to destroy Unicron, then escapes with the other Autobots through Unicron's remaining eye.
 With the Decepticons in disarray, the Autobots celebrate the war's end and the retaking of their home planet while Unicron's severed head orbits Cybertron.